Nosara surfing

 Nosara, Costa Rica has some of the best and most consistent surf in the entire country.
 This break is not by any means the best surf in the country.
 However, you can pretty much surf here every single day out of the year.
 At least once per day.
 Usually twice.

-Only Dominical came close.
+Only surfing in Dominical came close.
 I spent months here, but honestly I could spend YEARS in Nosara.
 And I’m definitely not the only one who thinks that….
 Nosara has a massive expat community that is rapidly growing every year.
 But there are reasons people like it so much.
 And I want to share that all with you, so you can be equally stoked for your next surf trip to Costa Rica!

 Note: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Meaning, at no extra cost to you, I earn a small commission anytime you purchase any of the linked products.
 That being said, I actually OWN all of these products linked and wouldn’t be recommending them to you if I didn’t strongly stand by them.